orzklv/resume/resume.typ

   // URL is also optional
   url: "https://sark.kibertexnik.uz/kernel/",
 )
-- In attempt to reduce size of Linux kernel, I developed kernel on Rust for Raspberry Pi model 3, 4, 5.
+- While attempting to reduce size of Linux kernel for embedded deployment, I developed kernel on Rust entirely from scratch for Raspberry Pi model 3, 4, 5.
   - Implemented safe globals and synchronization
   - Implemented drivers:
     - GPIO